MODERN SLAVERY POLICY

 - Check that all personnel are entitled to work in the UK by reviewing documentation before commencement of work

 - Encourage the reporting of concerns and the protection of whistle blowers.
 Where staff have concerns around issues of forced labour, human rights, recruitment practices or exploitation, they are encouraged and expected to report concerns to management.
-All reports will be investigated by the Quality Manager and CFO in the strictest confidence.
+All reports will be investigated by the Quality Manager and CEO in the strictest confidence.

 Any staff member who breaches this policy may face disciplinary action, which could result in dismissal for misconduct or gross misconduct.